5 min read

 Well, the jury is still out.
 The veterinary community is divided on raw diets, with some vets advocating for the practice and others taking a staunch stance against it.
 If you’re considering a raw diet for your woofer, read on.
 We’ll weigh the pros and cons of raw diets vs. kibble and give you the facts you need to know before making the switch.

 What do raw diets consist of?

 Raw diets are human-grade meats and organs fed either whole or ground for dogs to consume.
-Many owners make their own raw food blends, but there are plenty of premade fresh and freeze-dried products on the market.
+Many pet parents prepare their raw food from scratch, but there are plenty of ready-to-eat fresh and freeze-dried raw dog foods on the market.

 What meats are in raw dog food diets?

 Some of the meats dogs can consume on this diet include: